(941) 928-0310 | firstname.lastname@example.org

 Single Member LLC: May elect to have the entity disregarded for tax purposes or to be taxed as a corporation.

-Multi-Member LLC: May elect to be taxed either as a corporation or a partnership (income is taxed directly to the members).
-Provide asset protection to each member as a creditor may only obtain a charging lien against their ownership interest.
+Multi-Member LLC: May elect to be taxed either as a corporation ("C" or "S") or a partnership (income is taxed directly to the members).
+Provides asset protection to each member as a creditor may only obtain a charging lien against their ownership interest.
+An S-corporation election may reduce exposure for federal self-employment tax but also deprive it of certain tax benefits under IRC 754 (allows a partnership a step-up in the tax basis of its assets to their fair market value in the event of the death of a member or subsequent buyouts between members).
+An S-election may not be advisable when raising capital because of the limitations on the issuance of preferred equity.

 Operating Agreement: Outlines each owner's (i) responsibilities, (ii) share of the profits, (iii) who may be a member of the entity, (iv) what happens if a member desires to leave, and (v) what happens when a member passes away.